 Iron (Fe): Sahu et al. (1990) conducted a study on the distribution of clay content, finding a significant and positive correlation between clay content and Fe.
 However, the relationship between pH and DTPA-extractable micronutrients was found to be negative.
 Bhogal et al. (1993) indicated that the levels of available Fe, Zn, Cu, Mn, and B exhibited significant negative correlations with pH, while showing positive correlations with organic carbon.
 Vijay Kumar et al. (1996) demonstrated a significant negative correlation between available Fe, Zn, Cu, and Mn with soil pH.
 Sarkar et al. (2000) concluded from their investigation that the availability of Zn and Fe exhibited a significant negative correlation with pH.

 Zinc (Zn): Sharma et al. (1996) examined the positive correlation of all elements with silt and clay contents, alongside a negative correlation with sand content.
 Silt-sized feldspar exhibited a positive correlation with Cu, Zn, and Mg, whereas other sizes demonstrated a negative association with Zn, Fe, Mg, and Mn.
 Gupta et al. (2003) confirmed that DTPA-extractable micronutrient cations (Zn, Cu, Fe, and Mn) exhibited a positive correlation with organic carbon, while demonstrating an inverse relationship with soil pH and CaCO3 content.
 Venkatesh et al. (2003) reported a positive correlation between available Zn and Cu and organic carbon.
-Vijayakumar et al. (2011) investigated iron (Fe) and discovered a positive correlation between Fe and organic carbon (OC), while observing a negative correlation with pH.
+Vijayakumar et al. (2011) investigated iron (Fe) and discovered a positive correlation with organic carbon (OC), while observing a negative correlation with pH.
 Zn exhibited a positive correlation with EC and pH, while demonstrating a negative correlation with OC.

 Copper (Cu): Meena et al. (2006) conducted a study on the soils of the Tonk district in Rajasthan, reporting a significant negative correlation between soil pH and available copper (Cu).
 Available Cu exhibited a positive correlation with organic carbon and clay content.
 Vijayakumar et al. (2011) investigated the tsunami-affected regions of Sirkali Taluk in Tamil Nadu, finding that copper exhibited a positive correlation with organic carbon, while showing negative correlations with pH, electrical conductivity, and zinc.